garyvaughan1221/django_form/README.md

           }
       }
 - in my virtual environment console, I ran 'pip install mysqlclient' because it was originally supposed to be postGresSql
+- also, don't forget to run 'py manage.py collectstatic' to get the css and javascript!